SeabookChen/seabookchen.net/_posts/2013-05-26-create-a-custom-jekyll-404-page.md

-3. Go to the live site using the custom domain with a nonexistence URL, e.g. http://yizeng.me/go_404, see how the page looks and check if it's gonna be redirected automatically or not.
+3. Go to the live site using the custom domain with a nonexistence URL, e.g. http://yizeng.me/go_404, see how the page looks and check if it can be redirected automatically or not.

 [GitHub Page]: http://pages.github.com/
 [Custom 404 Pages - GitHub Help]: https://help.github.com/articles/custom-404-pages